MrjTheDeveloper/ios-battery-checker/README.md

 # iOS-Battery-Checker

-With this simple Code you can upload a log-aggregated ips file.
-When a file is uploaded, it reads the file as text, and then splits the text into lines.
-It then loops through the lines, and if a line contains a certain string like: com.apple.ioreport.BatteryCycleCount, com.apple.power.battery.MaximumFCC, com.apple.power.battery.NominalChargeCapacity, it'll get the values below that line, and displays these values in the top left hand corner.
+This code allows you to upload a log-aggregated ips file that contains information about battery usage.
+The code will read the file and then split it into lines.
+If a line contains certain strings of text like: com.apple.power.battery.MaximumFCC, com.apple.power.battery.NominalChargeCapacity, the code will display the values from that line in the top left hand corner.

 ## How to